High-Performance-Computing/Project/Solution.md

 ![](Images/GPU2.png)

-## Spark for Offline Processing of the Data

-As we introduced earlier, the main overhead remaining in our data pipeline was that we needed to batch the data before applyin gpreprocessing functions.
-However, using the initial ImageNet, it was impossible due to the inconsitencies in image shapes.
-Therefore, we leverage Spark in order to perform an offline preprocessing step.
-We faced some issues witht his approach because the ImageNet data was loaded as TF records: we needed to use a Spark Tensorflow Connector in order to load it as RDDs. https://github.com/tensorflow/ecosystem/tree/master/spark/spark-tensorflow-connector.
-Using Spark provided significant speed up when comparing to TFDS offline pipelining.
 Finally, we were able to virtually reach 100% GPU occupancy.

 ![](Images/GPUf.png)

+## Spark for Offline Processing of the Data

+We reshaped the data as tf tensors before loading it.

 ## Training